 This is the follow up to last year’s The Trust.
 My first time reading one of Ronald’s books with this pair and I thoroughly enjoyed it.
 I love these type of stories which involve taking place in the present and flashing back to the past and weaving the story together by the end.
 A satisfying story with likable characters.

-You can pick up The Girl From Berlin in stores on Tuesday, October 9th from St. Martins Press.
+You can pick up The Girl From Berlin in stores on Tuesday, September 17th in paperback, from St. Martins Press.